UAE Gratuity Calculator 2025 | Updated with MOHRE

 Termination

 In cases of termination under both limited and unlimited contracts.
-Employees are entitled to full gratuity if they’ve completed at least one year of service. except when dismissed for reasons under Article 120.
+Employees are entitled to full gratuity if they’ve completed at least one year of service.
 The gratuity is calculated as 21-days basic salary per year for the first five years.
 Then 30 days for each additional year thereafter.

 Can Gratuity be Denied?